incrediblesound/story-graph/README.md

 console.log(world.makeStory(2));
 // outputs something like: "Bob interacts with Tim. they explode.
 Gasp sees the explosion.
 Gasp laughs at the explosion."
 ```
+##TODO and possibilities for expansion
+1) the graph should check for rules that match consequent types
+2) should things exist in and move between linked locations?
+3) should things have state?
+4) should the user be able to set specific events to happen at certain time-steps?